wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How are Divorce Records Generated in Wyoming?

-According to the United States Census Bureau, 9.4 is the divorce rate in the state of Wyoming.
-Divorce is defined as a dissolution of marriage, when two people who were previously married decide to legally reverse their decision.
+According to the United States Census Bureau, the divorce rate in Wyoming is 9.4.
+Divorce is the dissolution of a marriage when two people who were previously married legally reverse their decision.

-In Wyoming, there are certain grounds, or acceptable reasons, to file for a divorce.
-Although considered a “no-fault” divorce state, it is still possible for a judge to grant a “fault” divorce.
-One way of filing for a no-fault divorce is to cite incompatibility or irreconcilable differences as a reason why the marriage can and should not continue.
-An example of this could be that one spouse wants to relocate, but the other does not.
+There are specific grounds or acceptable reasons to file for a divorce in Wyoming.
+Although Wyoming is considered a "no-fault" divorce state, a judge can still grant a "fault" divorce.
+One way of filing for a no-fault divorce is to cite incompatibility or irreconcilable differences as a reason why the marriage may and should not continue.
+An example could be that one spouse wants to relocate but does not.
 The judge will then often grant them a divorce.

 There are certain grounds needed to file for a fault divorce in Wyoming.
 According to Wyoming statutes WY ST § 20–2–104 and WY ST § 20–2–105, common grounds for divorce are: